yuens1002/wats1020-fizzbuzz/README.md

 I will run your script in a standard Javascript console with no additional libraries installed to evaluate your success.
 I expect to see a result identical to the one provided above.

+If you wish to pursue **stretch requirements** you can explore how you might accomplish the following:

+* Output the results of your script directly into the web page.
+* Encapsulate your FizzBuzz logic into a Function.

 Tips
 ====